sonamehdi19/Fuel_Economy_Data/README.md

-# Linear Regression model is built for Fuel Economy Data analysis.
+# Linear Regression model for Fuel Economy Data analysis

 ## Data Format
 A data frame with 234 rows and 11 variables: